Rooknj/personal-website/README.md

 Any additional rules are added in [.eslintrc.js](/.eslintrc.js)

-Note: The linter is ran during CI and the build will fail if there are any errors.
-Currently I am not automatically fixing linting errors so you will have to make sure the linter passes manually before submitting a PR
+Note: The linter is ran during CI and the build will fail if there are any errors

 ### Code Style